Cancel anytime

 Market Risk

-BIV is best for long-term investors and passive index followers who prefer a low-cost, diversified bond investment.
+BIV is best suited for long-term investors and passive index followers looking for a low-cost way to access the bond market.

 Summary